 By contrast, discrimination arising from disability could arise, for example, where someone is disciplined because they have been repeatedly absent from work with depression.
 In these circumstances, the person has not been treated less favourably than someone else at work because of their disability, but because of something arising out of their disability, ie; the time taken off sick.

-What are examples of indirect mental health discrimination?
+Examples of indirect mental health discrimination

 Indirect mental health discrimination at work is where there is a policy or practice that applies to all members of staff, but a person suffering with a disability is put at a particular disadvantage because of this.